 你好!

 I am a community ecologist who is also passionate about nature conservation, sustainability, and environmental justice.
-I am interested in studying population dynamics, species interactions and the impact of anthropogenic activities on ecological processes and functioning.
+I am interested in studying population dynamics, species interactions and the impact of environmental changes and anthropogenic activities on ecological processes and functioning.

-Previously in my undergraduate study, I explored multiple research topics such as neurobiology, population genetics and biodiversity conservation.
-My undergraduate thesis was on individual-based simulation to infer the dispersal patterns of the white-headed langur.
+A long time ago (okay, undergrad), I explored multiple research topics including neurobiology, population genetics, and biodiversity conservation.
+My undergraduate thesis used individual-based simulations to infer the dispersal patterns of the white-headed langur—a passion for conservation that still runs through everything I do.

 Contact